ErpNetDocs/tech/advanced/calculated-attributes/examples/get-current-availability-of-product.md

 # Get current availability of a product

-This example shows how to create a calculated attribute which returns the sum of the currently available Quantity Base of a particular product.
-In the example below are applied filters by Product, Store, Store Bin, Lot and Serial Number, because of the specification of the repository of the calculation  attribute.
-Other filters, such as Product Variant and Enterprise Company could be also added if needed.
-The example is created for Consumption Order Lines, but such attribute could be created for other documents or definitions as well.
+This example shows how to create a calculated attribute which returns the sum of the currently available quantity base of a particular product.
+In the example below, are applied filters by product, store, store bin, lot and serial number, because of the specification of the repository of the calculation attribute.
+Other filters like product variant and enterprise company could also be added if needed.
+The example is created for consumption order lines, but such attribute could be created for other documents or definitions as well.

 ```
 Repository Name: Production.ShopFloor.ConsumptionOrderLines